 - Concluding remarks The Grid is an enable for equal opportunities in the use of resources.
-Weed to define a policy for sharing resources The future of Grid lies in finding a way to serve both e-Science in Justices and e-Covernement requirements end delivering applications services to all of them Excend grids beyond acidemic research to include 1.
-Its Information opports for each the interface wath file even on Through stuaring of resources interface conomics of scale can be achieved Computer centers in Schools, Universities, Business and Government as well as forme PCs can be integrated into Grids and become always and acception constraints.
+Need to define a policy for sharing resources.
+The future of Gride lies in finding a way to serve both e-Science in Business and e-Covernement requirements and delivering applications services to all of them.
+Excend grids beyond academic research to include to before movies for each to include to before contracts for each to include to be advected Computer context in Schoold, Universities, Business and Government, as well as home PCs can be integrated into Grids and become always and averywhere aveilable rescords directly Feodle allocation management scheme.